Raffaele Cadorna Jr.: Early life

 Cadorna was born in Verbania in 1889, the son of the First World War Field Marshal Luigi Cadorna and grandson of General Raffaele Cadorna.
-In 1909 he was named Sub-Lieutenant, becoming part of the Italian troops that fought the Italo-Turkish War.
-During the First World War, he was a Lieutenant and later promoted to Captain.
+In 1909 he was named sub-lieutenant, becoming part of the Italian troops that fought the Italo-Turkish War.
+During the First World War, he was a lieutenant and later promoted to captain.
 In the early years of the 1920s, he was part of the Allied commission for the new border of Germany.
 He was later named military attaché to the Italian embassy in Prague.

 In 1935 he opposed the decision of Benito Mussolini to invade Ethiopia.
-Two years later he was promoted to the rank of colonel as commander of Italy's 3rd Cavalry Regiment, the Savoia Cavalleria.
+Two years later he was promoted to the rank of colonel as commander of Italy's Regiment "Savoia Cavalleria" (3rd).

 World War II

 During the early years of World War II, he took part in some actions against France, and was then named commander of the school of cavalry in Pinerolo.
 On 1 April 1943 he was named commander of the 135th Armored Cavalry Division "Ariete", one of the strongest divisions of the Regio Esercito.
 After the Armistice of Cassibile was announced on 8 September 1943 the Ariete participated in the defense of Rome against the German attack, but was disbanded after the military commander of Rome, General Calvi di Bergolo, had signed a ceasefire with the German commands.

 On 11 August 1944 he was parachuted into Val Cavallina near Bergamo and appointed Military commander of the Gruppo Volontari per la Libertà ("Group of Volunteers for Freedom"), with Ferruccio Parri, and deputy commander Luigi Longo, in north central Italy.
 Captain W O Churchill was seconded by Special Operations Executive (1944/45 Operation Floodlight) to act as British Liaison Officer to General Cadorna at the request of the CLNAI in northern Italy.

 In April 1945, he was a member of the partisan delegation that tried to reach an agreement with Mussolini in the archbishop's palace of Milan.

 On 15 June 1945 he was awarded the Patriot's Certificate, a decoration reserved to those who had contributed to the Italian resistance movement.
 He was also awarded the Legion of Merit – Degree of Commander for service between September 1943 to May 1945 (General Order 124, 27 December 1945).

 In July 1945 he was named chief of staff of the Italian Army.
 In 1947 he resigned from this post due to different points of view with the Minister of Defence.